 In advance of OEC consideration of the Final GNSO Review prepared by Westlake Governance, the GNSO Review Working Party submits the following comments.

-The Working Party wants to first of all thank Westlake for their long and extensive work on this project including the way they collaborated with the Working Party throughout the majority of their efforts.
-We also want to thank the staff members that provided consistent and invaluable support.Overall we believe that the Review contains a many useful recommendations that will contribute to ongoing GNSO improvement and we as a team are commitment to contribute to the work that will need to be done going forward to provide additional detail and to assist in implementation.
+Overall we believe that the Review contains some useful recommendations that could contribute to ongoing GNSO improvement and we as a team are committed to contribute to the work that will need to be done going forward to provide additional detail and to assist in implementation.
 But there is one recommendation that we want to specifically comment on:

 Recommendation 23: In order to support ICANN's multi-stakeholder model, all Cs should have seats on the GNSO Council, allocated equally (as far as numerically practicable) by their SGs.